geoschem/GCClassic/README.md

   * [Getting started with GCPy](https://www.youtube.com/watch?v=eC6203eF05g)

 ## Support
-We encourage GEOS-Chem users to use [the Github issue tracker attached to this repository](https://github.com/geoschem/geos-chem/issues/new/choose) to report bugs or technical issues with the GEOS-Chem code.
+Please report issues specific to the GCClassic wrapper at the [Github issue tracker attached to this repository](https://github.com/geoschem/GCClassic/issues/new/choose).

+To report bugs or issues in the GEOS-Chem science code or run directory configuration files, please use the [Github issue tracker on the geoschem/geos-chem repository](https://github.com/geoschem/geos-chem/issues/new/choose).

 ## License

 GEOS-Chem (and related software) is distributed under the MIT license.
 Please see the license documents LICENSE.txt and AUTHORS.txt in the root folder.

-06 Jan 2021
+13 Jan 2021
 GEOS-Chem Support Team
 geos-chem-support@g.harvard.edu